 Tualatin Valley Scenic Bikeway

 Where does your bike take you?
 And we don’t just mean around town.
 As avid cyclists are compelled to pedal outside of their hometowns and into new, exciting locations, many find the perfect ride along the Tualatin Valley Scenic Bikeway.
-This is true especially in the cooler months when the crisp air makes for perfect cycling weather.
-Intermediate and advanced riders love not only the bikeway, but also the intriguing spots along the way.
+Intermediate and advanced riders love not only this scenic bike trail, but also the intriguing spots along the way.
 Pedal-happy visitors can spend a full-day on the 50-mile bikeway, uncovering it all while also getting a stellar workout.

 With easy navigation in place, cyclists can channel their energy toward enjoying the historical and agricultural bounty surrounding them.

-The south end of the route begins at Rood Bridge Park and Rhododendron Garden, which is worth exploring in its own right.
+The south end of the bike trail begins at Rood Bridge Park and Rhododendron Garden — about a half-hour’s drive from Portland — is worth exploring in its own right.
 The garden provides a rather Zen atmosphere with the sounds of Tualatin River and the soft coos and caws of local inhabitants.

 In addition to a cyclist’s GPS and the free bike map, the Tualatin Valley Scenic Bikeway also includes wayward signage.